AmirUCR/R-Shell/README.md

 **Abstract Base Connector**
 * Provides the base class for the other connectors
-* Contains protected member variables that other connectors inherit
 * Contains base function execute
+* Contains a set left child and a set right child function.

 **Class And**